usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 If the chosen secret is found in the list, the CSP or verifier SHALL advise the subscriber that they need to select a different secret, SHALL provide the reason for rejection, and SHALL require the subscriber to choose a different value.

+Verifiers SHOULD offer guidance to the subscriber, such as a password-strength meter [[Meters]](#meters), to assist the user in choosing a strong memorized secret.
+This is particularly important following the rejection of a memorized secret on the above-described list, in order to discourage trivial modification of listed (and likely very weak) memorized secrets [[Blacklists]](#blacklists).

 Verifiers SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).

 Verifiers SHOULD NOT impose other composition rules (e.g., mixtures of different character types or blocking two repeated characters) on memorized secrets.
 Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically).
 However, verifiers SHALL force a change if there is evidence of compromise of the authenticator.